xuankimtran/docs-1/pages/katalon-studio/docs/ws-verify-element-text.md

 'Send a SOAP request and returns its response' def response = WS.sendRequest(findTestObject('SOAP_TransactionResult'))

-'Verify converted weight after sending request is correct or not' WS.verifyElementText(response, 'PreAuthorizeResponse.Receipt.TransactionResult', 'Approved')
+'Verify the selected element in the response' WS.verifyElementText(response, 'PreAuthorizeResponse.Receipt.TransactionResult', 'Approved')
 ```
 > Notices:
 >
 > Katalon checks if the XML element content text is strictly equal to the expected value.
-For example, if the **Approved** value have a whitespace, then you should add a whitespace when using the `verifyElementText` keyword.
+For example, if there is a whitespace after the `Approved` value, you need to add a whitespace when using the `WS.verifyElementText()` keyword as below:
 >
 > ``` groovy
-> WS.verifyElementText(response, 'PreAuthorizeResponse.Receipt.TransactionResult', '''Approved
+> WS.verifyElementText(response, 'PreAuthorizeResponse.Receipt.TransactionResult', 'Approved ')
->        ''')
 >  ```

+## See also
+* [[WS] Verify Element Property Value](https://docs.katalon.com/katalon-studio/docs/ws-verify-element-property-value.html#description)